silvia-odwyer/Onyx/README.md

 A complete list of currently working commands can be found below.

 ## UPDATES
+- Get public domain, stunning images from Unsplash with `-photo`
 - Captcha generation now possible! `-captcha Only humans can read this.`
 - Get rhyming words. `-rhyme red`
 - Overlaying of audio fully fixed.